To uncover biological knowledge and new medicines by developing advanced methods to quantify and mine the rich information present in images.

 - Minimize the amount of bureaucracy you need to deal with while doing your research.

-- Provide unlimited coffee and tea. :)
+- Provide unlimited coffee and tea when at the office. :)

 *Hyperlinks are available on our intranet only to current lab members.